FOULAB/foulab-dot-org-hugo/content/news/events-october-2025.md

 <br/>

+### Anarchist Tech Convergence Afterparty - Sunday October 12th @ 19:00 - 23:00

+Foulab is hosting an Afterparty for ATC, following anintroductory talk about Foulab at the convergence.

 ### SPVM Surveilance Discussion - Thursday October 16th @ 19:00 - 19:84

 We urgently have to take action against the plans of SPVM to employ